-CNC Milling can produce high and low volumes of highly complex and intricate parts using subtractive machining technology.
-Material is removed from a blank workpiece and the milling machine uses a rotating cylindrical tool called a milling cutter.
-Depending on the type of milling machine being used, the machine is able to cut in different angles and move along different axes.
+Material is removed from a blank workpiece, and the milling machine uses a rotating cylindrical tool called a milling cutter.
+Depending on the milling machine being used, the machine can cut in different angles and move along different axes.

 The final part will have first been designed via CAD, or Computer-Aided Design, before being inputted into the milling machine for final production.

 What does a CNC Milling Machine do?

 A CNC milling machine makes intricate parts for several industries using subtractive machining technology.
 The milling machine cuts away at the workpiece and crafts the final piece via the 3, 4 or 5 axes.

 Depending on the number of axes the CNC milling machine has, the more complicated and intricate the final piece can be.
 A CNC milling machine is used by various industries - including aerospace and medical industries - to manufacture complex parts.

 Some milling machines will be more appropriate than others, depending on various factors.
 The complexity of the CNC milling operations will be dependent on the design of the final part.
 The more structurally important and high-end the part or product is, the more complex the design may need to be.

 For example, a more complex machine may need to be used for intricate designs requiring high precision, such as medical or aerospace components.
 This is to achieve the final design, finish, and aesthetic.

 Basic parts that are machined for more general use may not require such high precision or high-quality finish.
 Complex and intricate designs will typically require additional milling.